cbcrg/pergola/doc/source/ready_to_use_scripts.rst

 .. code-block:: bash

-  pergola_rules.py -i ./data/feedingBehavior_HF_mice.csv -m ./data/b2p.txt -f bedGraph -w 300 -wm
+  pergola -i ./data/feeding_behavior_HF_mice.csv -m ./data/b2p.txt -f bedGraph -w 300 -wm

 The ``-min`` and ``-max`` arguments set which is the first and the last time point to be present in pergola output file.
 This can be used for instance to unify the beginning (example below) or end of files: